Superposition in Graph Neural Networks: Quantifying Superposition in Representations

 $\mathrm{SI}=1$ indicates no extra sharing beyond having $k_a$ independent directions; $\mathrm{SI}>1$ means multiple features share axes (greater superposition).
 This avoids dependence on the ambient $d$.

 \textbf{Welch-Normalized Overlap (WNO).} While SI measures the mean number of features distributed over each axis, it does not consider their angular geometry\footnote{For example, two different arrangements of packing 6 vectors into 2D: (i) arranged as a near-regular hexagon, and (ii) arranged such that there are two antipodal clusters.
 Both have $\text{EffRank}\approx 2$.}.
-Therefore to complement SI, we introduce an angular overlap metric called the \emph{Welch-normalized overlap}: let $\widetilde{C}$ be a row‑unit–normalized projection of $C$ and define
+Therefore to complement SI, we introduce an angular overlap metric called the \emph{Welch-normalized overlap}: let $\widetilde{C}$ be the matrix obtained from $C$ by normalizing each row to unit $\ell_2$ norm and define

 We compare $\overline{\cos^2}$ to (i) the random baseline $1/d_{\mathrm{eff}}$ (independent unit vectors in $\mathbb{R}^{d_{\mathrm{eff}}}$) and (ii) the Welch lower bound $\mu_*^2=\max\bigl(0,\tfrac{k_a-d_{\mathrm{eff}}}{d_{\mathrm{eff}}(k_a-1)}\bigr)$, and report